anukhatri41/CSCE482_Resol/Notebooks/Anu_Khatri.md

 3/8/2022
 - Met with Veronica and Grant to make clear what our progress has been and what our next steps should be to accomplish our goals for the CDR
-- Created 5th week's report anf turned it in to repository
+- Created 5th week's report and turned it in to repository

 3/16/2022
 - Had meeting with team to discuss what needs to get accomplished for the CDR